We are a provider of various services in the field of microbiology and have the corresponding infrastructure, such as S1/S2 laboratories.

 Microbiological tests

-Method: Analysis by our accredited laboratory
+Method: Cultivation and analysis by our accredited test laboratory

 Our team of 15 employees tests around 45,000 samples per year for product composition and/or microbiological safety, among other things.